 ◦ Requests for Protective Orders for juveniles

-◦ The presiding trial judge may determine that the hearings on the exceptions listed above may be conducted telephonically.
-If a hearing does go forward, attendance will be limited to only the necessary parties which will be determined by the judge.
+◦ The presiding trial judge may determine that the hearings on the exceptions listed above may be conducted telephonically or by video conferencing.
+If a hearing does go forward in-person, attendance will be limited to only the necessary parties which will be determined by the judge.

-• We ask CASA advocates to continue to draft and file all court reports for their scheduled hearings.
-Please continue to send draft reports to your Program Managers as usual and file your reports with the Court.
+• We ask CASA advocates to continue to draft all court reports for their scheduled hearings.
+Please continue to send draft reports to your Program Managers as usual (10 business days before the scheduled hearing).

-• We are confident that most meetings with DCYF or others will happen by phone.
+• We are confident that most meetings with DCYF, including team meetings and other providers will happen by phone or ZOOM.